yoanndelattre/Crypto-Monitor/README.md

 ## 🚀 Features

-- Monitor specific wallet addresses
+- Monitor one or more wallet addresses on Hyperliquid
-- Configurable wallet list (`wallets.json`)
-- Lightweight and easy to deploy
+- Detect new positions, scaling events, and possible liquidations
+- Send real-time alerts to Discord via webhook
+- Persistent position tracking with SQLite
-- Suitable for crypto enthusiasts and developers
+- Docker-ready for easy deployment

 ## 📦 Project Structure